krwq/cli/Documentation/installation-scenarios.md

 * Source branch: rel/1.0.0
 * Links to builds: LKG ?? latest green build of rel/1.0.0 (build status)
 * The Repo Landing Page should be used primarily by contributors to the CLI
-* Only links to "how to install" but no instructions
+* Only links to "how to install" but no actual instructions or links
 * First thing for "you want to get started" section should link to the getting started page on the marketing site
 * Separate page that has instructions on how to install both the latest stable as well as latest development with proper warnings around it.
 The separate page is to really avoid the situation from people accidentally installing unstable bits (since SEO can drop them in the repo first).